 The following guide covers:

 - Installing the Virtual Audio Device (VAD)

 - Making Serato Studio's audio available for other applications

 - Setting up OBS

 - Going Live

 In order to set up live streaming with Serato Studio, you will first need to install a Virtual Audio Device (VAD) on your computer.

-Please follow the steps on the developer's page below to install iShowU Audio Capture, the VAD supported with Serato Studio and your Mac.
+Please follow the steps on the developer's page below to install iShowU Audio Capture, the Virtual Audio Device supported with Serato Studio and your Mac.

-Please follow the steps below to install Virtual Audio Cable, the VAD supported with Serato Studio and your Windows computer
+Please follow the steps below to install Virtual Audio Cable, the Virtual Audio Device supported with Serato Studio and your Windows computer

 - Download Virtual Audio Cable Lite setup from here - https://software.muzychenko.net/freeware/vac464lite.zip